-In North America a newly-emerged disease is currently decimating populations of hibernating, cave-roosting bats.
+In North America, a newly-emerged disease is currently decimating populations of hibernating, cave-roosting bats.
 White-nose Syndrome is caused by the fungus (Pseudogymnoascus destructans) which presents as a visually conspicuous white fungus growth on the face, ears or wings of bats (Gargas et al. 2009; Puechmaille et al. 2010).
 Millions of bat deaths have been attributed to the fungus since 2006, with mortality rates approaching 100% in some caves (Puechmaille et al. 2010).
 This disease is rapidly spreading across the USA and has now also been recorded in Canada and Europe (Puechmaille et al. 2010).
 It has not yet been recorded in Australia.
 However, were it to be inadvertently introduced, it could have equally devastating consequences for Australian cave-dwelling bat species.
 The fungus grows optimally at temperatures of between 5°C and 10°C, with an upper growth limit of approximately 20°C (Blehert et al. 2008).
-Many of the over-wintering caves used by the Southern Bent-wing Bat are, therefore, within the temperature range suitable for the fungus.
+Many of the over-wintering caves used by the Southern Bent-wing Bat are, therefore, within the temperature range suitable for the fungus, and a risk assessment concluded that the introduction of White-nosed Syndrome was 'almost certain' over the next 10 years and that Southern Bent-wing Bat would be the species most impacted (Holz et al. 2016).
+Sitespecific risk assessments, risk management and response planning are proposed as an urgent action in Thompson (2018).
 The prevalence of other potential disease-causing fungi is unknown.